AminLari/AminLari/README.md

 # Hi! 👋
 :books: My name is Mohammadamin Lari.
-I'm a Master of Applied Science student in Electrical and Computer Engineering at the University of British Columbia. <br> <br>
+I'm a Master of Applied Science student in Electrical Engineering at the University of British Columbia. <br> <br>
 :computer: Some of my programming skills are:
 <!DOCTYPE html>
 <html>